soumalya1902/Socialify/README.md

 ## Description
 A social media website built using the MERN stack, where users can connect with others, share posts, and interact with content.

+## Program Code Files are Uploaded in the master Branch

 ## Technologies Used

 - Frontend: React, Tailwind CSS